inab/WfExS-backend/README.md

 optional arguments:
   -h, --help            show this help message and exit -J WORKFLOWWORKINGDIRECTORY, --staged-job-dir WORKFLOWWORKINGDIRECTORY
-                        Already staged job directory --full                Should the RO-Crate contain a copy of the inputs (and outputs)?
+                        Already staged job directory (default: None) --full                Should the RO-Crate contain a copy of the inputs (and outputs)? (default: False)

 ```